NamanSingh22/currency-converter-desktop/README.md

 ```

-Created as part of the MCA Capstone Project (2025)
+Created as part of college Project